iamtheyammer/fetch-ford-service-manuals/README.md

    - `workshop.modelYear` to the year of your car
    - `pre_2003.alphabeticalIndexURL` to the URL you copied in step 2
    - The rest will be filled in later
+   - Copy-and-paste values to ensure you don't add typos.
 4. Open DevTools in your browser.
 5. Get your wiring data: follow instructions [here](#all-vehicles-get-wiring-data).